Carnect/How-to/Search/filters.md

 ## Car groups
-Please find below the explanation of how the acriss codes are correctly mapped to the above car groups.
+Please find below the explanation of how the ACRISS codes can be mapped to the above car groups.

 ### Small